-The Office of the Student Ombuds provides independent, impartial and confidential support for students who require assistance and advice in addressing issues and concerns related to their academic careers.
+The Student Ombuds Office provides independent, impartial and confidential support for students who require assistance and advice in addressing issues and concerns related to their academic careers.
 See www.ucalgary.ca/provost/students/ombuds for more information.

 The Students' Union Faculty of Arts representative can be reached at arts1@ucalgary.ca.